acdh-oeaw/VELD_spec/README.md

 # VELD spec

-specifcation of the VELD metadata schema.
+specification of the VELD metadata schema.